 “10.
 This Rule deals with the procedure for the expulsion of members.
 In case a society decides to expel its member who is persistently defaulting in making the payment of his dues, the procedure to be followed could only be what is provided under this Rule and no other.
 The principle referred earlier that if a thing is required to be done in a manner as provided under the law has to be done in that manner alone and no other manner will apply with equal force under Rule 36, when a society decides to expel its member.
 In case of expulsion, the procedure provided under it and the expulsion has to be only under the mode provided therein and no other which is mandatory in nature.
 But this is only after decision is made to expel its member.
 This Rule does not take away the discretion of the society to expel a member or not which is preceding the exercise of power under Rule 36.
 For this, there is nothing under this Rule which either circumscribes or webs this discretion.
 Since this Rule is for the expulsion of its members, it is stringent in its application.
 Even after giving opportunity and even after the general body passes such a resolution, it requires approval of the Registrar.
 Outside this, there is nothing which restricts a society to act freely and to lay down its own policies.
 It is always open to it to decide on a fact to expel him or not.
 Its discretion to act is curtailed only by a statutory provision or any order having force of law.
 A policy may depend on various factors, its planning, projects, undertakings including its financial capacity etc. One society may be in a sound position and the other in a limping position thus may give to its member larger or lesser benefits as the case may be.
 Thus it is always open to a society to lay down its own principle for making such allotments.
 So consideration of prompt payment in shaping its policy which helps it to complete its project to confer on its member its fruits at the earliest may be justified exercise of its discretion.
 To what extent a default is going to affect a society will depend on the facts and circumstances of each case which has to be left at the discretion of each society.
 It is not proper even for the courts to interfere with such a discretion, except when it is arbitrary, irrational, mala fide, against any statutory provisions or against orders having the force of law.
 This will not be possible if a strict principle of seniority is followed.
 However it is open for a society to give weightage to seniority depending on the facts of each case.
 Within permissible limits, it is always open to lay down a principle which is just, fair and proper.
 When a society could decide the manner of allotment by instalments or other modes, there is no inhibition to it to modify it in case conditions are not complied by its members.
 Thus it is not possible to uphold that the society has no option but to proceed under Rule 36 to expel its member.
 Hence once a society has a discretion, it cannot be said its power is restricted to allot only under the strict rule of seniority.”

 This clearly gives absolute discretionary powers to the society to decide whether to expel a member and under what circumstances and for what reasons.
 Courts can only interfere with the decision of the society, if it is arbitrary, irrational, mala fide, against any statutory provisions or against orders having the force of law.
+For expulsion of a member from Society, you must consult one of the best property lawyers in West Bengal who has experience in dealing with such matters.

 In Gordhanbhai N. Vaghela vs. Maruti Coop.
 Housing Society & Ors., 2003(1) GLR 117, it was heldthat: